Nature programme

-In the autumn of 2021, Metsä Group launched a ten-year nature programme to finance regionally effective development projects that are carried out outside commercial Finnish forests and support biodiversity.
+In 2021, Metsä Group launched a ten-year funding programme for nature projects to finance regionally effective development projects that are carried out outside commercial Finnish forests and support biodiversity.
+The projects can be related, for example, to nature solutions for the built environment, rehabilitation of aquatic bird habitats and wetlands, watercourses and the living conditions of pollinators.

 Positive impacts on biodiversity